zkirby/website_v6/src/writings/published/about me.md

 ## Preface

 <p class="preface">
 I'm often drawn to the 'about' sections of people's websites.
 The web is naturally impersonal relative to face to face communication and there's something intriguing about getting to know people through what they choose to show via their web persona.
-Maybe it's just some subconscious tendency I've developed as a child of the social media age.
-Maybe it's [].
+Maybe it's a subconscious tendency I've developed as a child of the social media age.
 More than likely it's just a preference.
 Nonetheless, since it's something I enjoy I wanted to carve out a nice section of my own little slice of the world wide web to talk a little more about myself.
 If that's something you are interested in - please read on.
 Otherwise, no harm no foul, maybe we'll meet in person one day for a much less one-sided introduction.
 I certainly hope so.
 </p>

 ---